 4 Hour Work Week by Tim Ferriss

-Like the quote above by E.M.
-Forster says, if you’re ready for this book it will have a profound influence on you and the direction of your life.
+As the quote above by E.M.
+Forster says if you’re ready for this book it will have a profound influence on you and the direction of your life.
 This book opened me up to a world that I never knew existed and a thought process that essential to long-term travel.

-This book offers up the central overarching principles of creating a life of location independence and freedom to travel and work.
+This book lays the groundwork for the central overarching principles of creating a life of location independence and freedom to travel and work anywhere.
 Some of the biggest takeaways that still resonate with me include:

 – The 80/20 principle, whereby 80% of our results or more come from 20% of our efforts which holds true in many facets of our lives (even the fact that you use 20% of your clothes more than 80% of the time).

 – What Tim calls dream lining whereby you map out your ideal lifestyle overseas and taking advantage of geoarbitrage (whereby your currency goes much farther), you’ll quickly realize that travel is surprisingly affordable, especially if you settle down somewhere temporarily – like when I lived in Medellin, Colombia for around $700 per month.
 By settling down somewhere affordable and working in a location independent manner, you can more easily meet your expenses.

 The Happiness of Pursuit by Chris Guillebeau